 It is essential to align the brand marketing and the brand’s message.
 So the most relevant keywords must be commonly agreed upon to help you target the audience better and drive more app traffic.

-Benefits of adding a Brand name to the app title
+Benefits of adding a Brand name to the Google Play Title

 - Developers avoid fitting keywords in the title because it might create a negative impression in the user’s mind about the app’s quality.

-- Using only the brand name in the app title reduces the risk of confusion.
+- Using only the brand name in the title of app reduces the risk of confusion.
 It enables a consistent and smooth funnel from the campaigns to the app stores.

 Benefits of including generic keywords in the app title